-V{BS1}= Bootstrap voltage immediately before turn-on

-V{BS2}= Bootstrap voltage immediately after turn-on

-C{BS} = Bootstrap Capacitance

-Q_G = Gate charge transferred during turn-on
+- V{BS1} = Bootstrap capacitor voltage just after refresh - V{BS2} = Bootstrap voltage immediately after upper turn-on - C{BS} = Bootstrap Capacitance - Q_G = Gate charge transferred during turn-on supply current associated with the level-shifters and upper gate driver subcircuits.

-Were it not for the internal charge pump, the voltage on the bootstrap capacitor and the gate capacitor (because an upper MOSFET is now turned on) would eventually drain down to zero due to bootstrap diode leakage current and the very small supply current associated with the level-shifters and upper gate driver sub-circuits.
+Were it not for the internal charge pump, the voltage on the bootstrap capacitor and the gate capacitor (because an upper MOSFET is now turned on) would eventually drain down to zero due to bootstrap diode leakage current and the very small

 In PWM switch-mode, the switching frequency is equal to the reciprocal of the period between successive turn-on (or turn-off) pulses.
 Between any two turn-on gate pulses exists one turn-off pulse.
 Each time a turn-off pulse is issued to an upper MOSFET, the bootstrap capacitor of that MOSFET begins its "refresh" cycle.
 A refresh cycle ends when the upper MOSFET is turned on again, which varies depending on the PWM frequency and duty cycle.
 As the duty cycle approaches 100%, the available "off-time", t{OFF} approaches zero.
-Equation 2 shows the relationship between t{OFF} , f{PWM} and the duty cycle.
+Equation 2 shows the relationship between t{OFF}, f{PWM} and the duty cycle.

-$$t{OFF} = (1-DC)/f{PWM}$$ (EQ.
+$$t{OFF} = (1 - DC)/f{PWM}$$ (EQ.
 2)